 Discussion

 This study showed that during a mean follow-up of more than eight years, almost a quarter of men aged 66 years or older with a history of a single negative prostate biopsy, were diagnosed with PCa.
 A total of 9.5% were treated with ADT, and 3.7% died from PCa.
 More than half of the men were treated with a PPI during the study period.
 No association was found between PPIs and PCa diagnosis.
-However, any us of ‘other PPIs (excluding pantoprazole) was associated with a 39% increased risk of dying from PCa.
-Any use of pantoprazole was associated with a 23% increased risk of dying from PCa, although not reaching statistical significance level (p=0.056).
-In addition, for every six months of use, pantoprazole was associated with a 3% increased likelihood of being treated with ADT.
+However, any us of ‘other PPIs (excluding pantoprazole) was associated with a 39% increased PCa mortality.
+Any use of pantoprazole was associated with a 23% increased PCa mortality, although not reaching statistical significance level (p=0.056).
+In addition, for every six months of use, pantoprazole was associated with a 3% increased rate of being treated with ADT.

 The validity of our datasets was supported by several findings: a) The lack of associations between presbyopia and all analyzed medications; b) The lack of association between glaucoma eye drops and any of the study’s outcomes; and c) The fact that the PCa diagnosis rate was similar to that found in a previous publication using ICES datasets and also showing a 23.7% PCa diagnosis rate29.
 Furthermore, the finding that 5ARIs increased the likelihood of ADT use, defined as a surrogate marker for advanced disease, is corroborated by data showing that pre-diagnostic use of 5ARIs is associated with worse cancer-specific outcomes; with patients using 5ARIS having higher Gleason scores, worse clinical-stage, and node-positive and metastatic disease4.